 Dijon Baked Salmon

-This Dijon baked salmon is one of my favorite easy salmon recipes.
+Baked salmon slathered with herbed Dijon is one of my favorite easy salmon recipes.
 It’s incredibly flavorful and the Dijon topping keeps the salmon moist, light and flaky.
 It’s the perfect healthy dinner recipe and can be made in under 30 minutes.

 You guys know I’m a huge fan of salmon for all of it’s health benefits.
 Salmon is a brain-boosting, immune-boosting Omega-3 powerhouse.
 And let’s be honest, it just tastes darn good.

 There are many ways you can prepare salmon, from frying, to sautéing, to smoking and broiling.
 But today I’m sharing with you an incredibly easy baked salmon recipe – and one that you’ll likely have on repeat because the flavor is off-the-charts.